wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		  With an API gateway, you essentially create an abstraction layer.
 This API gateway can be used to expose all the APIs that need to be made available to external clients to call backend services.
 Requests from those clients can then be routed to the various backend microservices.
 As per the following diagram, Amazon API Gateway acts as a "front door" for your applications to access backend data, Lambda functions, databases, and more.
 It handles all the incoming traffic and is capable of processing thousands of concurrent API calls.

-		  Figure 6.22 – Amazon API Gateway #flashcard
+		  Figure 6.22 – Amazon API Gateway
 		- -
 	- Chapter 7: AWS Compute Services
+	  collapsed:: true
 		- -
-		- A Dedicated Instance is an EC2 instance that is deployed in your VPC on physical hardware that is dedicated to you and not shared with other customers. #flashcard
+		- A Dedicated Instance is an EC2 instance that is deployed in your VPC on physical hardware that is dedicated to you and not shared with other customers.
 		- -
 		- -
-		- Reserved Pricing Options are not actual EC2 instances that you procure; rather, they are pricing agreements that give you the right to run a specific EC2 configuration, in a specified Region, for a specified duration (1 year to 3 years) at a specific discounted rate. #flashcard
+		- Reserved Pricing Options are not actual EC2 instances that you procure; rather, they are pricing agreements that give you the right to run a specific EC2 configuration, in a specified Region, for a specified duration (1 year to 3 years) at a specific discounted rate.
 		- -
 		- -
-		- Define Amazon ECR --> Figure 7.7 #flashcard
+		- Define Amazon ECR --> Figure 7.7
 			- Elastic Container Registry (ECR): This is where Docker images are stored on AWS.
 You can also store your images on Docker Hub or a private registry.
 Amazon ECR hosts your images in a highly available and high-performance architecture.
 When the task starts, it reviews the task definition and pulls down the Docker image required from the registry.
 		- -
 		- -
 		- When we say serverless, we do not mean that the compute resource is running without any servers.
 Ultimately, servers will house the CPU that offers compute capabilities.
 The term serverless is just used to mean that the customer does not need to manage any actual servers as this falls within the responsibility of AWS.

 		  AWS Lambda is a serverless offering from AWS that allows you to run code and perform some tasks.
-AWS Lambda is known as a Function as a Service (FaaS) solution that can be used to build an entirely serverless architecture comprised of storage, databases, and network capabilities where you do not manage any underlying servers. #flashcard
+AWS Lambda is known as a Function as a Service (FaaS) solution that can be used to build an entirely serverless architecture comprised of storage, databases, and network capabilities where you do not manage any underlying servers.
 		- -
 		- -
 		- Amazon also offers an alternative solution known as Session Manager, which is a feature of the AWS Systems Manager service offering.
 Session Manager enables you to manage your EC2 instances and on-premises instances via an interactive browser shell or the AWS CLI tools, without the need to open inbound ports or maintain bastion hosts and SSH keys.
-It also offers a fully auditable instance management service recording instance access details. #flashcard
+It also offers a fully auditable instance management service recording instance access details.
 		- -
 		- -
-		- Setting up additional subnets #flashcard
+		- Setting up additional subnets
 		- -
 		- -
 		- Under Availability Zone, select us-east-1a – this is the same zone where we placed Public Subnet One.
 This way, any frontend web resources in Public Subnet One can access any backend resources in Private Subnet One, allowing those resources to be in the same Availability Zone. #flashcard